parse-community/docs/Push.md

 * Support job queue and benchmarking

 If you're interested in any of these features, don't hesitate to jump in and send a PR to the repo.
 We would love to work with you!

+# Notes

+## Silent Notifications

+If you have migrated from Parse.com Push and you are seeing situations where silent notifications are failing to deliver, please ensure that your payload is setting the `content-available` attribute to Int(1) and not "1".
+This value will be explicitly checked.